sarfata/voodooprivacy/README.md

 For more explaination and help debugging, read my initial blog post about this: http://www.sarfata.org/posts/setting-up-an-amazon-vpn-server.md

+### Compatibility with other OSs

+#### Windows 8

+Paul Tromans writes (in the comments on my blog):
+> To get this working with the built-in VPN client in Windows 8 I had to apply the registry tweak described here: http://support.microsoft.com/kb/926179/en-us.
+If anyone finds a better way to do this, then please post in the comments.

 ## License

 Copyright Thomas Sarlandie 2012